 What Parents Can Do About Teen Hookups

-To counteract teen hookup culture, you have to talk about it with your teens.
+To counteract teen hookup culture, you have to talk about sex with your teens.
 You can give kids much better information than what they get from screens and peers.

 Here are some things you might talk about with your teen: